-This sometimes overlooked street in Harrogate is a must if you’re seeking independent cafes, gift shops, jewellers, and other independent retailers selling everything from second-hand books to electrical hardware.
+This sometimes overlooked street in Harrogate is a must if you’re seeking independent cafes, gift shops, jewellers, and other independent retailers selling everything from second-hand books to 100% vegan products.
 Follow the link above to find out more.

 - Bean and Bud – an award-winning café selling a changing range of coffee beans from boutique roasters, as well as uncommon teas.
 The mouth-watering cakes and friendly staff are the final ingredients which make this a popular spot.

 - Crown Jewellers – this established, family-run jewellery shop has an excellent reputation, due to the proprietor’s qualifications and expertise in diamonds and gemstones, as well as the exquisite merchandise they sell.
 They sell a range of items to suit all budgets and tastes.

 - The Cheeseboard of Harrogate – the smell alone is worth a visit to the fabulous cheese shop.
 You’ll never want to buy your plastic-wrapped cheddar from the supermarket again.
 Their extensive selection of rare and unusual cheeses from smaller dairies is a revelation to your taste buds.
 And they’ll let you try before you buy!
 They also stock a small selection of vegan cheese.

 Just along Parliament Street from Bettys is Westminster Arcade.
 This stunning Victorian arcade houses some fantastic independent businesses.